jnsoo123/quick_login/README.md

 Quick Login makes it easy for the developer to test its user permissions or access to its system by generating a table of user accounts with a login button.
 This will only show in developmental environment.

 ## Usage
-Use the view helper in your views with a parameter of a model that uses `Devise` and the password of the user should be `password` to access the user by clicking the login button.
+Use the view helper in your views with a parameter of a model that uses `Devise`.
 NOTE: This will raise an error if your model doesn't have devise included.

 ```erb